treehousekingcomic/custom_commands_docs/docs/README.md

 - If a member has the `Manage Server` permission command made will be approved automatically after creation.
 - If you are administrator you can delete any command made by anyone.
 But if you don't have the `Administrator` permission you can't delete other's command untill you own that command.
 - Server managers can unapprove any command including their own and other's commands.
+- A command can have multiple aliases.
+- Deleting main command will delete aliases too.
+But deleting an alias will delete main command.

 So give the `Server Manager` permission to those trusted.